Jason Samenow – Chief Meteorologist

 Weather and Washington are two of Dan Stillman’s greatest passions.
 The excitement of snow days and two-hour delays are what first got him hooked on tracking lows and highs across the country.
 After graduating from Walt Whitman High School in Bethesda, Md., he went on to earn a B.S. in atmospheric, oceanic and space sciences from the University of Michigan (and like most Michigan grads is still obsessed with everything Wolverines), and a master’s degree in meteorology from Texas A&M University.
 He also has a background in journalism and enjoys combining his love for weather with his writing skills.
 Dan has been published in the Washington Post, Weatherwise Magazine and elsewhere, and served as editor for NBC4 chief meteorologist Bob Ryan’s 2005 Almanac and Guide for the Weatherwise.
 He is also a Weather and Society Integrated Studies Fellow.
-Dan lives with his wife, Debbie, and sons, Matthew and Adam, in Rockville, Md.

 Ian Livingston – Information Lead, Photographer/Forecaster

 Ian Livingston (on Twitter) has lived in Washington since early 2006, having moved to the area shortly after graduating from the University of Connecticut.
 While residing in New England, Ian was trained as a SKYWARN spotter, and his self-education in meteorology has been ongoing since he first witnessed snow at his childhood home in the southern California desert.
 During college, he created a website focused on forecasting upcoming weather conditions on and around campus.
 Ian has also co-developed several premier weather discussion forums, the most recent being AmericanWx.com, which replaced the Eastern U.S. Weather Forums (founded ’04) in late 2010.
 Photography became a natural offshoot of his love for weather, and he has acquired a greater knowledge of both — and how they intersect — while out in the field.
 In 2010, he wrote, with Kevin Ambrose, “Snowmageddon: Washington’s Record-breaking Winter of 2009-10,” a photographic and meteorological recap of D.C.’s snowiest winter.
-Ian was drawn to the region by his interest in foreign affairs, current events and politics.
-He is presently a foreign policy researcher at the Brookings Institution.

 A. Camden Walker – Engagement Lead, Meteorologist

 As a youngster, A. Camden Walker found looking upward at the atmosphere to be an enthralling experience.
 It hasn’t stopped.
 From striving to learn all of the cloud types, reading almanacs, and earning the weather merit badge, today he wants to engage further with an audience curious about how weather influences them and why the atmosphere behaves as it does.
 Weather is a daily experience for almost everyone and he loves the sociological and psychological aspects to meteorology.
 From UV rays, to snowstorms, to tropical cyclogenesis (the development and strengthening of tropical cyclones) he does not want to stop learning.
 He continues to dabble in nature photography especially when travelling abroad.
 Camden has a bachelor’s in atmospheric science from the University of Virginia.
-To be a better educator, he is pursuing the Multimedia Journalism Certificate from the University of Maryland (2015).
+To be a better educator, he earned a Multimedia Journalism Certificate from the University of Maryland (2015).
 Camden previously spent time in Atlanta interning and going through on-air training at The Weather Channel.
 He now has long lived in the District, because the city is in his family’s blood and it continues to resonate with him.
 He’ll also admit to the city’s perfect positioning on the North American continent, giving it an exciting mix of mid-latitude weather!